World Fish Migration Day: WFMD 2016

 WFMD 2016 was held on May 21, 2016.
 The 2nd WFMD had 450 events in 63 countries.
-The WFMD communication campaign was developed under the slogan "Fish can't travel like we can" to highlight that fish are restricted to in-water movements that demand connectivity.
+The WFMD communication campaign was developed under the slogan Fish can't travel like we can to highlight that fish are restricted to in-water movements that demand connectivity.
 Results from social media, newspaper, TV and internet analysis show that WFMD 2016 had a global reach of over 70 million people.

 WFMD 2018

 The third World Fish Migration Day took place on April 21, 2018.
-Over 3000 organizations participated culminating in 570 events in 63 countries.
+Over 3000 organizations participated culminating in 573 events in 63 countries.
 It is estimated that over 200,000 people joined local events—the most participation yet.
 Highlights included the release of the new From Sea to Source 2.0 guidance book.
-This book was written by a team of international experts that impart their knowledge of river restoration activities and important migratory fish species.
+This book was written by a team of international experts who impart their knowledge of river restoration activities and important migratory fish species.
+The events included a South America Headquarters event in Bolivia where museum exhibitions, a native fish cooking festival, and artisanal markets were held as well as a fish art contest in Gabon.